University of Arkansas at Monticello logo

 Key Highlights

-• Established in 1909 to serve the educational needs of Southern Arkansas.
+• Established in 1909 as the Fourth District Agricultural School to serve the educational needs of southern Arkansas.

-• Expanded its mission in 2003 to include vocational and technical education, creating a larger post-secondary system.
+• Significantly broadened its mission in 2003 to include vocational and technical education through two integrated Colleges of Technology.

-• Home to a unified School of Forestry, Agriculture, and Natural Resources, formed in 2018.
+• Home to the robust School of Forestry, Agriculture, and Natural Resources, formed by a strategic merger in 2018.

-• Participated in the V-12 Navy College Training Program during World War II, a national honor.
+• Participated in the V-12 Navy College Training Program during World War II, contributing to national service.

 Timeline